jgoergen/Azure202Prep/ImplementCloudIntegrationSolutions/ConfigureAnAppOrServiceWithMicrosoftGraph.md

   * Application permissions are used by apps that run without a user.
 These often grant an app broad privileges within an organization and always require the consent of an administrator.

 * Authenticating your application with admin consent enables you to work with and update a wider range of entities associated with a user.

+* You can access users through Microsoft Graph in two ways:

+  * By their ID, /users/{id | userPrincipalName}

+  * By using the /me alias for the signed-in user, which is the same as /users/{signed-in user's id}

+### OAuth 2

+Authentication in the context of a user accessing an application tells an application who the current user is and whether or not they're present.
+OAuth tells the application none of that.
+OAuth says absolutely nothing about the user, nor does it say how the user proved their presence or even if they're still there.
+As far as an OAuth client is concerned, it asked for a token, got a token, and eventually used that token to access some API.
+It doesn't know anything about who authorized the application or if there was even a user there at all.
+In fact, much of the point of OAuth is about giving this delegated access for use in situations where the user is not present on the connection between the client and the resource being accessed.

 ### JSON Web Tokens